7 Boost tips Protein Nutrition in Your Diet

 On the other hand, we have complete proteins such as meats and dairy, but these present their own challenges in our diet.

-Generally, complete proteins are excessively high in saturated fat, calories, sodium, and other unhealthy elements which are prime causes of obesity, clogged arteries, high blood pressure, and other adverse physical conditions.
+Proteins with saturated fat, calories, sodium, and other unhealthy elements can cause obesity, clogged arteries, high blood pressure, and other negative physical conditions.

-Animal sources such as meat, fish, poultry, eggs, milk, cheese and yogurt contain high amounts of complete proteins which provide all eight amino acids necessary for proper growth and development.
+Animal sources like meat, fish, poultry, eggs, milk, cheese, and yogurt have a lot of complete proteins.
+These proteins have all eight amino acids needed for growth and development.

 However, it’s important to note that some animal products like beef and pork are higher in cholesterol than others.